RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 * The node is having a second child cut (removing a child of a marked node)

 When a second child is cut from the parent, the parent it moved to the root list.
 This ensures that the structure of the Fibonacci heap does not stray too far from that of the binomial heap, which is one of the properties that enables the Fibonacci heap to achieve its amortised time bounds.

-## Links

-The pointers in the Fibonacci heap is very similar to how the binomial heap, only that each node in a Fibonacci heap contains a doubly linked list of all its children.
-This allows node removal and child list concatenation to both be performed in linear time.

-{% include post-image.html class="center-aligned" alt="Links" src="/images/2014/06/15/links.svg" %}

-Note that the child node whose parent links to it is always the node with the smallest value among its siblings.